Hichem-E/npi_data_extractor/README.md

 # Pyinstaller

 Pyinstaller is being used to generate a standalone .exe.
-Just as a reminder, pyinstaller only generate the file based the current running OS, and can not generate cross builds to run on other OS's.
+FYI, pyinstaller can only generate an executable that works with the current OS, and can not generate cross build to run on other OS's.

 To generate the standalone app, run ```pyinstaller --onefile --windowed app.py```